 There are approximately 7 types of power meters (areas on the bike to measure power).
 They all have their advantages and considerations.
-Which one works best for you?
+Which one do you think will work best for you based on your needs?

 3. The features you value most?

-Power meters currently come with different features such as independent left/right power measurement, Bluetooth SMART compatibility, accelerometer vs. magnet for cadence, battery type, etc. Which features do you value most?
+Power meters currently come with different features such as independent left/right power measurement, Bluetooth SMART compatibility, accelerometer vs. magnet for cadence, battery type, etc. Which features are you interested in and do you value most?

 4. What is the size of your budget?

-Power meters start at $299 and go up.
-Some of the more expensive power meters offer higher levels of accuracy, reliability and have more of the features we discussed above.
+Power meters start at $199 and go up.
+Some of the more expensive power meters offer dual-sided power, improved reliability and have more of the features we discussed above.
 However, power meters are so good today, that you don’t have to spend a lot to get a great power meter.
 Often times, a less expensive power meter can be a perfect fit for your needs.

 5. Do you need to move the power meter between bikes?

-Some power meters, such as a pedal-based power meters, can be moved from bike to bike easily.
+Some power meters, such as a pedal-based power meters or opposing force power meters can be moved from bike to bike easily.
 Others, such as a crank-based power meters require more work.
 Do you plan to move the power meter from one bike to another?
 If so, there are a select few power meters you should focus on.

 6. Are you going to use the power meter for racing or training?

 In some situations, such as with a hub-based power meter, this is also important to consider.
 With a hub-based power meter for example, if you flat your rear tire in a race and have to change tires, you lose your power meter for the remainder of the race.
 Not good!